AgnieszkaGazinska/nauka-hiszpanskiego/README.md

 ## 1.Notifications and User Engagement

 ### User Story 1.1: Notification Opt-in
-#### As a new user, I want to be asked for permission to receive receive notification, so that I can receive study reminders.
+#### As a new user, I want to be asked for permission to receive notification, so that I can receive study reminders.

 ### Acceptance Criteria:
 #### System triggers a permission dialog upon the first app launch or a specific milestone.